Family holidays at May half term

 There are some great options in Greece.
 I recommend Sani Resort, a large resort set amid pine forests on beautiful Blue Flag beaches.
 It’s enclosed, safe and friendly with lots of facilities for children of all ages.
 The Sani Beach Club is the best hotel within the complex for families.

-Other Greek options include the Westin Resort Costa Navarino – which has fantastic facilities for kids including water slides, bowling alley, adventure playground, two golf courses, racket ball, mountain biking, open air cinema and plenty of water sports from paddle boarding to scuba-diving.
+Other Greek options include the IKOS Olivia, an upmarket all-inclusive that is also great value, and the Westin Resort Costa Navarino, which has fantastic facilities for kids including water slides, bowling alley, adventure playground, two golf courses, racket ball, mountain biking, open air cinema and plenty of water sports from paddle boarding to scuba-diving.
 If you prefer simple self-catering, try the villas with pools on the charming island of Kefalonia which has direct flights from across the UK (see the latest offers).

 Turkey’s Aegean coast sparkles in May.
 Join a luxury gulet cruise along the coast, where you can explore secret coves, swim off the boat and gaze at stars after dark.
 Details here.